 Rehabilitation centers are another common workplace for respiratory therapists.
 In this setting, RTs work with patients who are recovering from an acute illness or injury and need help regaining their strength and mobility.

-Pulmonary rehab is a type of rehabilitation program specifically designed for patients with lung disease.
-These programs can help patients improve their quality of life and make breathing easier.
+Pulmonary rehabilitation is a program specifically designed for patients with lung diseases to help improve their quality of life and make breathing easier.

 Sleep Labs

-However, this position typically requires that the RT earn the Sleep Disorders Specialty (SDS) credential that is offered by the NBRC.
+Note: This position typically requires that the RT earn the Sleep Disorders Specialty (SDS) credential, which is an additional certification offered by the NBRC.

 Home Health